ABOUT THE RESIDENCY

 Assisi, with wonderful frescoes by Giotto, Cimabue and Duccio

-Lago Trasimeno, where Hannibal defeated the Romans after crossing the Alps, and a thousand years later where St. Francis fasted for 40 days
+Lago Trasimeno, where Hannibal defeated the Romans after crossing the Alps, and where, over a thousand years later St. Francis fasted for 40 days

 Perugia, with its amazing Etruscan and Medieval architecture and museums